front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_sievierodonetsk_(2022).md

 On 8 July, two weeks after Sievierodonetsk was captured, Luhansk governor Serhiy Haidai warned that living conditions in the city continued to deteriorate and the city was "on the verge of a humanitarian catastrophe" as critical infrastructure and utilities such as water, electricity, and the sewage system remained inoperable while corpses decomposed in hot apartment buildings.
 Haidai said the Russians were "unable to repair anything" and continued to accuse Russian forces of using "scorched earth" tactics during their offensive.
 He added that 8,000 people remained in the city at this time.

 ## Analysis
 The Institute for the Study of War (ISW) judged on 28 May that the Russian military was directing a large part of its combat-effective forces into the battle of Sievierodonetsk, weakening other front lines and risking exhausting its remaining troops.
 The ISW cautioned that the effort invested in the capture of Sievierodonetsk did not seem fitting for the location's limited strategic value.
 The Ukrainian military analyst Oleh Zhdanov believes this is the last offensive Russia can undertake before Western military aid reaches Ukrainian forces.
 Ukrainian forces may be withdrawing to preserve their forces.

 On 4 June, the UK MoD said: “Ukrainian forces have counterattacked in the contested city of Sievierodonetsk in eastern Ukraine, likely blunting the operational momentum Russian forces previously gained through concentrating combat units and firepower”.

-According to the ISW, Ukraine seems to be maintaining a flexible defence of the city, with an aim of inflicting Russian casulties rather than holding all of Sievierodonetsk.
+According to the ISW, Ukraine seems to be maintaining a flexible defence of the city, with an aim of inflicting Russian casualties rather than holding all of Sievierodonetsk.
 Reportedly, following an advance on 5 June that recaptured approximately half of the city, Ukrainian forces pulled back after a Russian bombardment the next day.

 On 6 June, Frederick Kagan, said that Russian forces were "crawling forward using massive artillery barrages to obliterate everything in its path allowing Russia’s demoralized and frightened soldiers to walk into the rubble."